 An entity is not required to allocate the consolidated amount of current and deferred tax expense to legal entities that are not subject to tax.
 However, an entity may elect to allocate the consolidated amount of current and deferred tax expense to legal entities that are both not subject to tax and disregarded by the taxing authority (for example, disregarded entities such as single-member limited liability companies).
-The election is not required for all members of a group that files a consolidated tax return; that is, the election may be made for individual members of the group that files a consolidated amount of current and deferred tax expense for legal entities that are partnerships or are other pass-through entities that are not wholly owned.
+The election is not required for all members of a group that files a consolidated tax return; that is, the election may be made for individual members of the group that files a consolidated tax return.
+An entity shall not make the election to allocate the consolidated amount of current and deferred tax expense for legal entities that are partnerships or are other pass-through entities that are not wholly owned.

 The separate financials of a single-member LLC should disclose if it elects to record a tax provision.
 The accounting policy should be applied consistently from period to period.
-In addition, single-member LLCs that present a tax provision should also include disclosures consistent with those required by ASC 740-10-50-17 (discussed in FSP 16.7.3).
+In addition, single-member LLCs that present a tax provision should also include disclosures consistent with those required by ASC 740-10-50-17 (discussed in FSP 16.9.3).